 - They might come back.An initial rejection isn't always final.
 Landlords sometimes test the water, see if you push back, then agree to a compromise.

 - You can apply to a tribunal.
 If you believe the increase is excessive relative to market rents, you can apply to the relevant state tribunal.
 This is free in most states and often results in a reduction.
+NSW tenants can back their application with the NSW Rent Check tool, which shows postcode-level median rent from real bond data.

 - You can still leave.Knowing your leverage doesn't mean you have to stay.
 But it means you're making an informed decision rather than an anxious one.